Big Data Tools [Data Analytics Recap]

 Examples of Data Lakehouse Technologies and Implementations:

-- Databricks Lakehouse Platform: One of the pioneers of the data lakehouse concept, built around Apache Spark and Delta Lake.
+Databricks The Lakehouse Platform: One of the pioneers of the data lakehouse concept, built around Apache Spark and Delta Lake. Β

 See The book Building the data lakehouse by Bill Inmon.